craftcms/docs/docs/4.x/updating.md

 Open `composer.json`, and look at the packages under the `require` key—if you see exact version numbers, Composer will never update those packages.
 :::

 Keep in mind that manually altering constraints _can_ lead to an irreconcilable set of packages—Composer will let you know about this before updating the lockfile.
-Generally speaking, the “major-version” constraints set automatically when using `composer require` should continue to work, while protecting your project from
+Generally speaking, the “major-version” constraints set automatically when using `composer require` should continue to work, while protecting your project from breaking changes in dependencies.

 ## Workflow